 How Far are the 12 Apostles from Melbourne?

-While there is a 230 kilometres direct inland route from Melbourne to the 12 Apostles, a longer scenic day trip along the Great Ocean Road is a much more interesting option.
+There is a 230 kilometres direct inland route from Melbourne to the 12 Apostles.
+However, a longer scenic day trip along the Great Ocean Road is a much more interesting option.

-So, you are planning a trip to the 12 Apostles from Melbourne, you’ve checked google maps and you reckon it will take about 6 hours to drive the 460 kilometres round trip from the city.
+So, you are planning a trip to the 12 Apostles from Melbourne.
+You have already checked Google Maps and you reckon it will take about 6 hours to drive the 460 kilometres round trip from the city.
 That’s doable in a day, right?
 Well, technically yes.
-But taking the inland route there and back will be a pretty uneventful road trip and you’ll miss some of the best attractions on offer along the Great Ocean Road.
+But taking the inland route there and back will be a pretty uneventful road trip.
+If you take the inland route, you will end up missing some of the best attractions on offer along the Great Ocean Road.

-Plan your itinerary instead to travel along the Great Ocean Road to the 12 Apostles, making stops along the way at lookout points, beaches and quaint towns including Lorne or Apollo Bay.
-A round trip from Melbourne to the 12 Apostles travelling along the Great Ocean Road will take your travel distance up over 500 kilometres, so cut back inland via Colac on your way back to save time.
+Instead of travelling inland, plan your itinerary to travel along the coastline.
+Drive along the Great Ocean Road to the 12 Apostles and make a number of stops along the way.
+Take in the scenery at lookout points, beaches and quaint towns including Lorne or Apollo Bay.
+A round trip tour from Melbourne to the 12 Apostles travelling along the Great Ocean Road will take your travel distance up over 500 kilometres.
+In order to see all the spectacular sights but save time, cut inland via Colac on your way back to the city.

 How to get to the 12 Apostles from Melbourne

 While it is possible to do the trip in a day, if you are driving yourself it’s not recommended.
-Trying to drive back to Melbourne along unfamiliar country roads at night after a long day driving is a dangerous recipe for disaster.
+Trying to drive back to Melbourne along unfamiliar country roads at night after a long day of driving can be a bit dangerous.

 If you’re short on time, a one-day tour is a great option to experience the Great Ocean Road and return to Melbourne the same day.
-Local guides are experienced driving the windy country roads so all you have to worry about is getting the best angle in your 12 Apostles photos.
-Not having to drive means you are free the admire the stunning scenery out the window and enjoy a refreshing nap on the return journey.
+Local guides are experienced in driving the winding country roads.
+That means you can sit back, relax, and fully take in the scenery surrounding you.
+All you have to worry about is getting the best angle in your 12 Apostles photos.
+Not having to drive means you can admire the stunning scenery and enjoy a refreshing nap on the return journey.

 Tips for a safe trip to the 12 Apostles